Green-Software-Foundation/green-software-principles/Principles/introduction.md

 Through understanding, a Green Software Practitioner can make decisions that have a meaningful impact on the carbon pollution of their applications.

 ## What is Green Software?
 Green Software is carbon-efficient software, which means it emits the least carbon possible.
-There are only three activities that reduce the carbon emissions of software; energy efficiency, hardware efficiency, and carbon awareness.
-This training will explain all of these concepts.
+There are only three features needed to characterise the carbon emissions of software: energy efficiency, hardware efficiency, and carbon awareness.
+This training will explain each of these concepts.

 ## Who should read this?
 Anyone involved in the process of building, deploying, or managing software.